standingmcdonalds/Reasion/README.md

 <h4 align=center>
   <a href=#getting-ready>
-    Go to here to get Fleasion after reading this notice
+    Go to here to get Reasion after reading this notice
   </a>
 </h4>

-<h1 align="center">How to use Fleasion?</h1>
+<h1 align="center">How to use Reasion?</h1>

 <h3 align="center">
   Watch <a href="tutorial to be made soon"> this tutorial </a>